Urea Cycle Disorders

 Definition

-Ornithine transcarbamylase (OTC) deficiency is a rare X-linked genetic disorder characterised by complete or partial lack of the enzyme ornithine transcarbamylase (OTC).
+Ornithine Transcarbamylase Deficiency (OTC) is a rare, X-linked genetic disorder.
+It is characterised by complete, or partial, lack of the enzyme ornithine transcarbamylase.
 OTC is one of six enzymes that play a role in the break down and removal of nitrogen the body, a process known as the urea cycle.
 The lack of the OTC enzyme results in excessive accumulation of nitrogen, in the form of ammonia (hyperammonemia), in the blood.
 Excess ammonia, which is a neurotoxin, travels to the central nervous system through the blood, resulting in the symptoms and physical findings associated with OTC deficiency.
 Symptoms include vomiting, refusal to eat, progressive lethargy, and coma.

 Diagnosis

-The condition can be diagnosed during newborn period.
-Diagnosis can also be made when symptoms present at any age.
+Diagnosis often happens during the newborn period.
+It can also be made if symptoms present at any age.

 Prevalence